mariochampion/liquibasehub-setup-mac/README.md

 	1. same as above BUT then `liquibase update` is called for each properties file
 	2. if the optional 3rd parameter is supplied, you will be asked to Enter [y]/[n] if you want to send the commands report to Hub
 5. The 4th param details:
-    1. "all" then command's metadata, sql, and log content will sent to Hub
+    1. "all" reports command's metadata, sql, and log content will sent to Hub
-    2. "meta" then only the command's metadata (and no sql or log content) will sent to Hub
+    2. "meta" reoprts only the command's metadata (and no sql or log content) will sent to Hub
-    3. "off" no data sent to Hub
+    3. "off" reports no data sent to Hub
 6. Time-tracking files:
 	1. A time tracking changelog01-worktime.csv.CSV, etc file is created to log performance of each changelog file and
 	2. A time_total.csv is added which provides total elapsed time in seconds to perform all the commands across all changelogs